frederic-perez/AmE-dictionary/data/dictionary.md

 __fraternal twin__ _n_ One of a pair of twins, not necessarily resembling each other or of the same sex, that develop from two separately fertilized ova.
 Compare _identical twin._
 __frats__ _n_
 __fraudulent__ _adj_ :two::hammer:
 __fraught__ _adj_ :nine::m: /FRAWT/ __1__ (of a situation or course of action) Filled with (something undesirable).
 When fraught is used in the phrase “fraught with,” it means “full of something bad or unwanted.” _Ever since their cat went missing, the atmosphere in their apartment has been fraught._ _The paper was poorly researched and fraught with errors._ _Marketing any new product is fraught with danger._ _Predicting the future is fraught with danger._ __2__ Causing or having a lot of emotional stress or worry.
-Causing or affected by anxiety or stress. _One of the most fraught jobs in goverment._
+Causing or affected by anxiety or stress. _One of the most fraught jobs in government._
 __fray<sup>1</sup>__ _n_ :three::hammer: _A bitter partisan fray._
 __fray<sup>2</sup>__ _v_ :nine::m: (frayed) _(of a person’s nerves or temper)_ Show the effects of strain. _Syn_ strain, tax, overtax, irritate, put on edge _The alliance between the groups frayed._
 __frayed__ _adj_ __1__ (of fabrics or clothing) Unravelling at the edges from damage or wear. _A frayed suit._ __2__ (of temper, nerves, patience, etc) under great strain. _Frayed nerves._